Plots

 • Building height: Maximum height of the building.

-• Window orientation: Orientation of windows.
+• Window orientation: Orientation of the windows.

-Impact on land costs
+Importance for land costs

-The Soil Survey
+The Soil Report

 Development Costs